Pinaki82/crust/README.md

 Before we dive into examples, let us declare variables:

 Know the number of bytes a datatype can store.
-Example:
+Examples:

 `printf("Size of int is: %llu\n", sizeof(int));`